Luno-lab/luno-assets/README.md

 ### Format Assets

-Convert source files to SVG format and place them in the assets directory:
+Convert source files to WebP format and place them in the assets directory:

 ```bash
 pnpm run format